 Chances are that if you’ve headed to Disney World recently, you’ve done so with a MagicBand on your wrist and your phone in your hand.

 Makes sense!
-After all, these two items are your key to accessing your My Disney Experience account and app.
-There’s a lot that you can do with MDE, and we want to make sure that you’re using the app to the fullest!
+After all, these two items are your key to accessing your My Disney Experience (MDE) account and app.
+There’s a lot that you can do with MDE, and we want to make sure that you’re using the app to its fullest potential!

 Let’s dive into all the ways to use My Disney Experience to its full potential!